BelmY/wikiSDoR/Running-OpenWebRX-on-system-startup.md

 `tmux` is quite a useful tool.
 The programs you start within a `tmux` session will persist even if you close your `ssh` session.
 Some basic keybindings:

     Ctrl+b, then d                    :  Detaches the tmux session.
 You can return to it by `tmux a`.
     Ctrl+b, then % or "               :  Splits your screen horizontally or vertically.
                                          Press Ctrl+d to close the newly created pane.
-                             Press Ctrl+
+    Ctrl+b, then left/right/up/down   :  Navigate between split panes.
     Ctrl+b, then c                    :  Creates a new window for you.
     Ctrl+b, then 1-2-3...             :  Lets you navigate through your windows.